dallascard/granular-material/content/about.md

 +++

 This blog is about exploring topics related to science, technology, and culture in slightly more detail than is reasonable.
-Written by [Dallas Card](https://dallascard.github.io)
+Written by [Dallas Card](https://dallascard.github.io).

+Posts typically appear about once a month.
+If you would like to follow along, please use the [RSS feed](https://dallascard.github.io/granular-material//index.xml) (also linked below).